flotwig/TLDR-2/README.md

 # TLDR 2 - A Continuously Updated Historical TLD Records Archive
-This repository is updated every six hours with the results from [DNS zone transfer attempts](https://en.wikipedia.org/wiki/DNS_zone_transfer) against the [root nameservers](https://en.wikipedia.org/wiki/Root_name_server) and all existing TLD servers.
+This repository is updated hourly with the results from [DNS zone transfer attempts](https://en.wikipedia.org/wiki/DNS_zone_transfer) against the [root nameservers](https://en.wikipedia.org/wiki/Root_name_server) and all existing TLD servers.
 This is done to keep record of zone files for various TLDs and to monitor how these zones change overtime.

 [Click here to view the list of commits and see how the various TLD & root zones change overtime.](https://github.com/flotwig/TLDR-2/commits/main)